Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/06_FAIR-Data-Sharing-and-Publication.md

     1. Each group presents their FAIRification process, explaining the changes they made to the dataset in relation to each FAIR principle.
     2. The group should walk through how they improved the findability, accessibility, interoperability, and reusability of the dataset.
     3. After presentations, facilitate a group discussion focusing on:
-        - What challenges did they encounter while making the data FAIR
+        - What challenges did they encounter while making the data FAIR?
-        - Which tools were most useful
+        - Which tools were most useful?
         - What additional steps could be taken to further enhance the dataset's FAIRness?

     *Materials to Prepare:*